Skip to main content

 The default password for user husarion is also husarion.

-Connecting ROSbot to your Wi-Fi network
+Connecting ROSbot to the Wi-Fi network

 husarion@rosbot2r:/home/husarion$